Gee Jon: Reaction

+Before the execution, on January 28, 1924, Frank Curran, the former district attorney who had written the lethal gas legislation in 1921, voiced his opposition to the execution stating that the use of hydrogen cyanide would be "as brutal as clubbing a man to death".

 Newspapers reported overwhelmingly positive on the new execution method, citing witnesses who described Gee's death as painless by their own judgement.
 The Nevada State Journal proclaimed, "Nevada's novel death law is upheld by the highest court—humanity."
 However, the San Jose Mercury News printed, "One hundred years from now Nevada will be referred to as a heathen commonwealth controlled by savages with only the outward symbols of civilization."
+The Sigma Chi fraternity similarly criticized the new form of capital punishment, writing "All [Nevada] has done is add horror to a thing that at its best and easiest makes civilization shudder".

 Warden Dickerson reported to Nevada governor James G. Scrugham and the legislature his opinion that the use of lethal gas was impractical and that he thought execution by firing squad was still the best method of execution.